cahlan/youth-gospel-study-curriculum/weeks/week-7.md

 Be thou humble in thy longing, and the Lord thy God shall take thee, Shall take thee home at last to ever dwell with him above.

 Make a list of the blessings received by those who are humble.
 Do you desire these blessings?

-How will you become more humble?
+This week, think about an experience when you relied on God for help.
+Think about a time when you were wrong about someone.
+Share these experiences with a loved one.

 Record any impressions or answers you receive.